eslam3kl/3klCon/README.md

 ----------------------------------------

-## Required VPS or VMware machine structure
+## Required VPS or VMware structure

 #### Don't WORRY!
 All this structure the automation script `install_tools` will create it automatically but kindly check it after running it.